Our mission

 Our story

-Our founders, Naomi and Megan, met Maya on the streets of Cambodia, where she was caught in exploitation.
-In a simple conversation, Maya shared her passion for nail art.
-With just a small gesture—a nail kit and the chance to offer paid manicures in a hotel lobby—they helped her start something of her own.
-Within a year, Maya’s life had transformed.
-She was off the streets, her children were in school, and she had a stable income.
+Our founders, Naomi and Megan, met Maya on the streets of Cambodia in 2015, where she was caught in exploitation.
+In a simple conversation, Maya shared her passion for nail art and with with just a small gesture they offered her a nail kit and connected her to a nearby hotel where she could begin painting nails and make that dream a reality.

 That moment sparked a vision: to create a space where survivors of exploitation and trauma could rebuild their lives through meaningful work and holistic support.
 Back in the UK, Naomi and Megan with their co-founders turned that vision into reality with Holos Kombucha, running paid work placements for survivors of exploitation and trauma. in 2024 they established The Holos Foundation to provide additional support to these participants and stepped into the role of trustees.